Daily doses

 As you read these lines, something alarming is happening:

-- 33% of hospitalizations are completely avoidable
+• 33% of hospitalizations they are completely avoidable

 Microscopic errors with gigantic consequences

-But “in the mornings” meant:
+But in the mornings it meant:

-- Monday: 7:15 AM (with breakfast)
+• Monday: 7:15 AM (with breakfast)

-- Tuesday: 9:30 AM (already at work, no food)
+• Tuesday: 9:30 AM (already at work, without food)

-- Wednesday: 6:45 AM (empty stomach)
+• Wednesday: 6:45 AM (on an empty stomach)

-- Thursday: Did you completely forget?
+• Thursday: Did you forget completely?

 The silent revolution on your smartphone